loopDelicious/nanoleaf/README.md

 `http://192.188.x.x:16021/api/v1/new`

+> **Finding your IP:** The IP address of your Nanoleaf can be found using your router.
+Once you have the Nanoleaf connected to your WiFi, go to your router webpage and browse the devices connected to your network.
+Once you find your Nanoleaf, you can see the IP assigned to the device.

+> Remember if you're accessing the Nanoleaf at a local IP address, like when your router assigns a local IP address to the connected devices, both the Nanoleaf device and the client accessing the Nanoleaf (Postman) must be on the same local network.
+For example, both the Nanoleaf and laptop with Postman should be connected to the same WiFi network.

 The result returned will be a 32-character authorization token that you will use in all of your subsequent calls.

 ### Quickstart